AudioKit/AudioKit/Sources/soundpipe/README.md

 3. Compute: the module takes in inputs (if applicable), and generates a single sample of output.
 4. Destroy: All memory allocated is freed.

-## TODO

-- Expand this README to include more AudioKit-specific Soundpipe information.